 Research has found that those who meditate regularly enjoy multiple benefits, such as an improved outlook on life, an increased awareness of the beauty that is all around them, lowered blood pressure, decreased heart rate, and the like.
 You can take lessons at a nearby yoga center or find a good teacher or therapist who specializes in meditation and relaxation, join a meditation group or listen to audio self‑help tapes on the subject.

 Guided imagery can be a wonderful way to relax and boost your psychological health.
 I like to sit in an easy chair in a quiet room, play softly, soothing music in the background, close my eyes and begin focusing on my breath.
 Soon I am feeling nice and relaxed.

-After I feel good, I begin to imagine myself being in a very relaxing and enjoyable place.
-I go through a nature walk, or visualize a lovely beach scene and go there mentally.
-Self‑hypnosis allows us the opportunity to do the same thing only with a more focused outcome.
+After I start feeling good, I begin to imagine myself being in a very relaxing and enjoyable place.
+Perhaps a favorite place.
+Then, I go through a nature walk in my mind, or visualize a lovely beach scene, and go there mentally.
+It's like combining guided imagery with the benefits of self hypnosis.
+A mentally relaxing journey, it also relaxes the body.

 If you would like help with relaxation, be sure to check out our special, original audio program designed to help you LOWER STRESS and CALM YOUR HEART . . . written and performed by our Master Therapist and Hypnotherapist, Richard Hamon.
 Take a quick look and see how Journey to Relaxation can help you to manage dangerous stress more effectively.